anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption></figcaption>
 </figure>

-I paid $743.63 for the frameset which included the fork, seatpost, headset, handlebar, and thru axles.
-I later received a $78.96 refund, for reasons I will get into below.
+The frameset included the fork, seatpost, headset, handlebar, and thru axles.
+I later received a partial refund, for reasons I will get into below.

 ## Drivetrain

 ### L-TWOO RX 12-speed mechanical groupset

-The RX series is L-TWOO's flagship 12-speed road groupset.
+The RX series is L-Twoo's flagship 12-speed road groupset.
 It uses mechanical cable-actuated shifting with hydraulic disc brakes.

-I purchased the original RX release for $374.83, which included shifters, brake calipers, and front/rear derailleurs.
+I purchased the original RX release, which included shifters, brake calipers, and front/rear derailleurs.
 Its shift logic follows Campagnolo, with a separate thumb lever.
 Since then, L-TWOO has released newer versions of the shifters, rear derailleur, and brake calipers.
 The shifters are now available in both the original Campagnolo-style layout and a Shimano-style option.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/canvas.png">